Generators and Ductless Heat Pumps

 If you live in the Puget Sound, you’re no stranger to power outages.
 When the power goes out during unpredictable weather events, it can be challenging to provide the heat and electricity it takes to keep your household safe and comfortable.
 That’s where Island Ductless comes in.
 You probably know us from our innovative ductless heat pump technology and services, but did you know that ductless heat pumps can be powered by medium to large generators to keep your home comfortable during power outages?
 We recommend keeping a generator with a power control inverter in your home, which helps to stabilize the voltage to the system and can easily provide power to your ductless heat pump systems.

 How it works

 It’s easy to hook up your generator to provide power to your ductless heat pump.
 The first step is hiring an electrician to wire an interlock so you can use your generator safely when the power goes out, and then you can easily switch back to the utility.
-From there, it’s an easy jump to powering your mini split heat pump with a generator: You simply throw the transfer switch, start the generator, and turn on the breaker you want to use.
+From there, it’s an easy jump to powering your heat pump with a generator: You simply throw the transfer switch, start the generator, and turn on the breaker you want to use.
 Be sure to start with a generator large enough to power everything you need in your home when the power goes out.
 You’ll also want to have a transfer switch to cut off power from the utility and protect linemen from the utility system.
 Again, we recommend hiring an electrician who has the skills to wire a system large enough to cover all your needs.